-If you are looking for a must see unique experience that you will leave you blown away for so many reasons, and one that will leave an imprint on your mind – then a stunning and very scenic helicopter ride over Monserrat island to see an aerial view of the active Soufriere Hills volcano, and the now desolate city of Plymouth that was destroyed in its furry wake, is meant to be on your travel bucket list.
+If you are looking for a must see unique experience, you, one that will leave an imprint on your mind – then a stunning and very scenic helicopter ride over Montserrat island to see an aerial view of the active Soufriere Hills volcano, and the now desolate city of Plymouth that was destroyed in its furry wake, should be on your travel bucket list.

-It is possible to visit the exclusion zone by ground, and not get an up close and personal view of the volcano, but you must have special permission from the police and be escorted by the company of an authorized tour guide.
+It is possible to visit the exclusion zone by ground, but you must have special permission from the police and be escorted by the company of an authorized tour guide.
 This is to ensure safe and rapid evacuation if need be.
 There is actually an alarm system installed around the island, in case there is volcano activity that could affect the rest of the island.

 This excursion is as unique as they come.

-One of the easiest ways to enjoy this helicopter excursion is from Monserrat’s closest neighbouring island of Antigua.
-There are a few operators to choose from that are based in Antigua, I myself booked through Caribbean Helicopter tours, whom offer plenty of tours a day and provide great customer service.
-If you book online with them you will save $10.
+One of the easiest ways to enjoy this helicopter excursion is from Montserrat’s closest neighbouring island of Antigua.
+There are a few operators to choose from that are based in Antigua, I booked through Caribbean Helicopter tours, who offer plenty of tours a day and provide great customer service.
+If you book online with them, you will save $10.

 Upon arrival to the island of Montserrat, you will immediately fly right beside the 3000-foot-high active Soufriere Hills volcano.
 You can feel its majestic power, and see smoke, ash and steam being emitted from it.
 There is usually always a cloud cover over the very top.